How deleading can affect you and your children’s health?

 This doesn’t mean that any paint used before in painting the houses doesn’t contain lead and that’s what we’re going to be talking about today.

-The process of deleading is pretty simple
+The process of making your property lead-safe is pretty easy

 The first thing you want to do is to determine if the property was built before 1978 or not.
 If it is after, you don’t have to worry about anything.
 You’ll know that there’s no lead in the property at least due to paint.
 As a result, you can rent it to anybody under the age of 6 years old.